14 June 2023

 Enormous potential

 Irma Gramatica, originally Maria Francesca Gramatica, was born in 1867 in Fiume, Italy (now Rijeka, Croatia).
 She had two sisters, both actresses as well: Emma and Anna.
-Though born Maria Francesca, she was called Irma from her childhood, as in Carnia, Friuli, where she was raised all Mariafrancesca’s were called Irma.
+Though born as Maria Francesca, she was called Irma from her childhood, as in Carnia, Friuli, where she was raised all Maria Francesca’s were called Irma.
 She was the daughter of Domenico Gramatica and the Hungarian Cristina Bradil, respectively a prompter and a seamstress in the company of Luigi Monti.

-Already at the age of five years she debuted on stage in the drama Cause ed effetti by Paolo Ferrari and immediately showed enormous potential.
-In her girlhood she starred alongside the great players of the time such as Cesare Rossi, Jacinta Pezzana, Flavio Andò and Eleonora Duse, supporting them in Fedora by Victorien Sardou.
+Already at the age of five years, she debuted on stage in the drama 'Cause ed effetti' by Paolo Ferrari and immediately showed enormous potential.
+In her girlhood she starred alongside the great players of the time such as Cesare Rossi, Jacinta Pezzana, Flavio Andò and Eleonora Duse, supporting them in 'Fedora' by Victorien Sardou.

-She joined them in a major tour through South America, where the first symptoms of imbalance began to appear.
+She joined them on a major tour through South America, where the first symptoms of imbalance began to appear.
 Irma indeed tried to commit suicide by eating exotic fruit contaminated by yellow fever.
 The reason is unknown but seems linked to difficulties related to a great inner pain, not to sentimental origins.

 At seventeen she married the actor Arnaldo Cottin and they had a son the following year.
-With Cottin she returned to Argentina two years after, but during the tour, the child, left back in Italy, died, and the incident led to the separation of Gramatica and her husband.
+With Cottin she returned to Argentina two years later, but during the tour, the child, left back in Italy, died, and the incident led to the separation of Gramatica and her husband.
 While remaining in Argentina, Irma contracted meningitis from which she was saved, but anaemic and weakened by an intense nervous breakdown she suffered a deep depression, beginning to perceive her existence as an unbearable burden.

 After her return to Italy, she became First Young Actress in the company of Italia Vitaliani and Vittorio Salsilli in 1892, and in 1895 First Actress, under the guidance of Napoleone Mozzidolfi and directed by Alessandro Marchetti.
-Under the guidance of V. Valli she perfected her outstanding temperament, suitable for a very wide repertoire.
+Under the guidance of V. Valli, she perfected her outstanding temperament, suitable for a very wide repertoire.

 Irma Gramatica